The Freshman Transition Program is a partnership between Towson University and the Community College of Baltimore County.

 housing as long as you meet the housing deadline.
 To reserve your space, you must:

 submit your Housing Application and nonrefundable $350 deposit by May 1.
+While this is a nonrefundable deposit, in the extraordinary circumstance that the

 Please note: FTP students may not live in Capstone affiliated housing (Paca/Tubman Houses and Millennium Hall).